 The remainder of this paper is organized as follows.
 Section II outlines the operation and security requirements of BGP.
 Section III details the design of KC-x for securing BGP.
-Section IV investigates two realizations of KC-x.
+Section IV investigates two implementations of KCx.
 Section V characterizes their computation and memory overheads, and evaluates their performance under the real BGP workloads.
-Section VI surveys the related work.
+Section VI surveys related work.
 Finally, the paper concludes with Section VII.